Homelite UT26HBV - 400 CFM Gas Handheld Blower Vac

 The following charts are provided to give you an idea how the key specs of the Homelite UT26HBV compare with similar leaf blowers.

-- The air speed of the Homelite UT26HBV maxes out at 150 MPH.
-While more than adequate for many jobs, its air speed is below average among other gas-powered handheld blowers.
-For the fastest air speed in this category, you may want to consider the Craftsman BV2500, which can expell air at a velocity that can reach 250 MPH.
+- Upon exiting the nozzle, the air can reach speeds of up to 150 MPH, which is on the lower end for gas-powered handheld blowers.
+For the fastest air speed in this category, you may want to consider the Poulan Pro PPBV25, which can expell air at a velocity that can reach 230 MPH.

-- As this unit is rated at 400 CFM (cubic feet per minute), it expells less air than most gas-powered handheld blowers.
-For the highest air volume, you may want to have a look at the Craftsman B225, which boasts with 650 CFM.
+- The Homelite UT26HBV delivers air at a rate of 400 CFM (cubic feet per minute), placing it towards the bottom of the range for gas-powered handheld blowers.
+For the highest air volume, you may want to have a look at the Ryobi JET FAN RY25AXB, which boasts with 520 CFM.

 Price comparison

-As you can see from this interactive chart, when compared to other blower vacs, the Homelite UT26HBV is on the average side of the price range.
+As you can see from these interactive charts, when compared to other blower vacs, the Homelite UT26HBV is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.